AaronRebel09/AaronRebel09/README.md

 - 👋 Hi, I’m @AaronRebel09
 - 👀 I’m interested in development
 - 🌱 I’m currently learning react and swift
-- 💞️ I’m looking to collaborate on a development a Store
+- 💞️ I’m looking to collaborate on a clothing Store
 - 📫 How to reach me ...

 <!---